The Job dialog is used to view and edit the data that defines a job. This dialog can also be used to create new jobs and templates manually.

 Gantt View Tab

 This view provides a graphical (read-only) overview of the structure of the Job as well as the Start and End dates for the scheduled Jobs.
-The information is displayed in the Gantt View for the following:
+In addition, the information is displayed in the Gantt View for the following:

 - Job: If the Job is scheduled, then the top row of the Gantt is shown in green and indicates the total duration of the Job.

 - Alternate Path: A row is drawn for each Alternate Path in each Manufacturing Order.
 The Current Path is expanded automatically to show the Operations within it.
-Red arrows are drawn between Operations and their Successors as defined in the Alternate Path.
+In addition, red arrows are drawn between Operations and their Successors as defined in the Alternate Path.

 - Operation: A row is created and a block drawn for each Operation in each Manufacturing Order.
-If the Operation is Scheduled then the blocks are drawn at the Scheduled Start and Scheduled End times of the Operation.
-If the Operation is not Scheduled then the blocks are drawn to start at the current PC time and their length is based on the Work Content of the Operation.
+If the Operation is Scheduled, then the blocks are drawn at the Scheduled Start and Scheduled End times.
+If the Operation is not Scheduled, then the blocks are drawn to start at the current PC time, and their length is based on the Work Content of the Operation.
 Operations that are Scheduled and Late are colored Orange.
-Each block is labeled with the Operations: Name, Description, Resources Used, and Work Content.
-You can also see this text in the tool-tip that is displayed when you point the cursor at the Operation.
+In addition, each block is labeled with the Operations: Name, Description, Resources Used, and Work Content.
+You can also see this text in the tool-tip displayed when you point the cursor at the Operation.

 The timeline along the top of the Gantt can be scrolled and zoomed.
 By default, it starts at the current PC clock for unscheduled Jobs and at the Job Scheduled Start for scheduled Jobs.
 You can scroll by using the arrows at either side of the timeline or by dragging the timeline using the mouse.
 You can change the zoom by holding the Ctrl key and dragging the mouse along the timeline.